-The Cornell University Law School Immigration Appellate Law and Advocacy Clinic is directed by two law school faculty members who, with support from the Clinic’s administrative assistant, supervise student work and provide classroom instruction.
-You are encouraged to contact any member of the clinical team with questions about the program.
+Cornell Law School's Asylum and Convention Against Torture Appellate Clinic is directed by two law school faculty members who supervise student work and provide classroom instruction.
+You are encouraged to contact either member of the clinical team with questions about the program.

-Professor Yale-Loehr is one of the nation's preeminent authorities on U.S. immigration and asylum law.
+Stephen Yale-Loehr is one of the nation's preeminent authorities on U.S. immigration and asylum law.
 A prolific scholar, he has written many law review articles, and is author or co-author of four standard reference works.
 He is of counsel to the Ithaca law firm of Miller Mayer, where he practices immigration law.
 In addition to co-directing the Immigration Appellate Law and Advocacy Clinic each spring he teaches an immigration seminar every fall at the law school.
 He is the 2001 recipient of the American Immigration Lawyers Association (AILA)'s Elmer Fried Award for Excellence in Teaching and the 2004 recipient of AILA's Edith Lowenstein Award for excellence in advancing the practice of immigration law.
-You can contact Professor Yale-Loehr via email at email@example.com or by phone at (607) 254-5061.
+You may contact Professor Yale-Loehr via email at email@example.com or by phone at (607) 273-4200, ext.
+318.

 teaches Lawyering and the Asylum and Convention Against Torture Appellate Clinic.